Posted on 10/23/2018 in Web Development

 Form Builder and Form Components

 The MVC Form Builder looks just like the Page Builder, so content editors will only need to learn this once.
 The only difference is that in the Form Builder, Kentico provides a complete set of form components out of the box: Checkbox, Dropdown, GDPR Consent, Numeric Input, reCaptcha, Text, Email, Radio Buttons, Text Area and Phone Number.
-These should meet the needs of standard lead and contact forms with zero custom development.
+These should meet the needs of the standard lead and contact forms with zero custom development.
 And like all things in Kentico, it can be extended by your developer if more is needed.

 Continuous Integration, Staging and a new MVC Installer